Joeppie/Backproject/README.md

 # Backproject

-This is a simple project which, using some [photogammetry](https://en.wikipedia.org/wiki/Photogrammetry), implements a backprojection of world-space coordinates into the 2d pixel coordinates of an image.
+This is a simple project which, using some [photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry), implements the  back projection of world-space coordinates into the 2d pixel coordinates of an image.

 The code is hosted also at https://github.com/Joeppie/Backproject

 [![Documentation](https://codedocs.xyz/Joeppie/Backproject.svg)](https://codedocs.xyz/Joeppie/Backproject/files.html)
+documented using codedocs.xyz

 # Example usage/Demo